 Bypass surgery does not cure the cause of the blockage in your arteries.
 Your arteries may become narrow again.

 - Eat a heart-healthy diet, exercise, stop smoking (if you smoke), and reduce your stress.
 Doing these things will help lower your chances of having a blocked artery again.

 - Your health care provider may give you medicine to help lower your cholesterol.

-- If you are taking medicines for high blood pressure or diabetes, take them as your doctor has asked you to.
+- If you are taking medicines for high blood pressure or diabetes, take them as you have been told to take them.

-- Your doctor may ask you to take aspirin or a medicine called clopidogrel (Plavix) when you go home.
+- Your provider may ask you to take aspirin or a medicine called clopidogrel (Plavix) when you go home.
 These medicines keep your blood from forming clots in your arteries.
-Do NOT stop taking them without talking with your doctor first.
+DO NOT stop taking them without talking with your provider first.